6 PRINCIPLES OF SUCCESS

 It’s hard to sell a product or service without knowing the pros and cons of the competition.
 Knowing this helps you focus in on the strengths and benefits that you offer.
 Know the competition for comparison sake, but never disparage them as this will hurt you more often than not.

-It has been said that patience, persistence and perspiration make an unbeatable combination for success.
+BE PERSISTENT It has been said that patience, persistence and perspiration make an unbeatable combination for success.
 I agree.

 Being persistent means moving forward regardless of the obstacles.
 A Lumberjack cuts down a tree one chop at a time.
 Keep chopping away and eventually that tree will fall.
 I always told my son that God cannot steer a ship that is not moving.
 You must keep striving, keep moving, and be persistent in order to get where you want to go.